THE ARDITTI QUARTET

 On January 17th 2017 the quartet performed in the new Elbphilharmonie in Hamburg.
 The programme included the first performance of Youngi Pagh-Paan's Horizont auf hoher See alongside music by Ferneyhough, Lachenmann and Manoury.
 The hall's anouncement for the concert read as follows: The Arditti Quartet is the first string quartet to perform in the Elbphilharmonie Recital Hall – a reward for its consistent involvement with contemporary music, which will have a prominent place in the new glassy »wave« in Hamburg’s harbour.
 The Arditti Quartet has been »the« benchmark for new quartet music for over four decades.
 That is not only true for audiences and music connoisseurs, but also for the leading composers of our time.

-On 14th March the quartet will perform in the Onassis Cultural Centre in Athens The Tree of Strings by Birtwistle and Everything is important by Jenny Walshe.
+On 14th March the quartet performed in the Onassis Cultural Centre in Athens The Tree of Strings by Birtwistle and Everything is important by Jenny Walshe.

-On 19th March the quartet will perform at the festival Maerzmusik in Berlin.
-They will give the second performance of Haas's 10th quartet which is performed in complete darkness.
-Also Jenny Walshe's Everything is important can be heard.
+On 19th March the quartet performed at the festival Maerzmusik in Berlin.
+They gave the second performance of Haas's 10th quartet which was performed in complete darkness.
+Also Jenny Walshe's Everything is important was heard.

-In March and April the quartet will visit the USA.
-The eagerly awaited guitar quintet by Wolfgang Rihm has not been written as the composer is sick.
+In March and April the quartet visited the USA.
+The eagerly awaited guitar quintet by Wolfgang Rihm was not written as the composer is sick.
 We all wish him a speedy recovery.
-The Ardittis' and Eliot Fisk will now give the premier of a work by Hilda Paredes called Son dementes cuerdas in Washington on 24th March.
-Further performances of this quintet will take place in Washington, Pittsburg, Indianapolis, Montclair New Jersey and Durham North Carolina.
+Instead, the Ardittis' and Eliot Fisk gave the premier of Son dementes cuerdas by Hilda Paredes in Washington on 24th March.
+Further performances of this quintet took place in Washington, Pittsburg, Indianapolis and Montclair University in New Jersey.
+In Montclair the Ardittis' gave the premier of the first complete performance of Bolcom's 8th quartet.

 24th March in Washington at the Library of Congress: Programme: Berio, Lachenmann, Manoury, Paredes.